Human trafficking in Guinea-Bissau: Prosecution (2010)

-Protection
+Protection (2010)

 The Government of Guinea-Bissau continued to demonstrate efforts to protect and repatriate victims.
 However, the government did not demonstrate proactive efforts to identify trafficking victims.
 While the government did not operate victim shelters or provide other victims services directly, it continued to fund an NGO shelter for child trafficking victims in Gabu, providing about $16,000 to the annual operating budget of the facility.
 Police continued to refer victims to that NGO shelter, as well as a shelter operated by a separate NGO in Bafata.
 The government continued efforts, as allowed under Guinea- Bissau law, to intercept and return victims domestically and repatriate victims from abroad.
 The government, together with the Government of Senegal and the Bissau-Guinean Embassy in Dakar, repatriated 43 children during the reporting period.
 As part of the repatriation process for talibés, parents must sign a contract with the regional court accepting responsibility for the safety of their children, and can be subject to criminal sanction should the children be trafficked again.
-The government held some child victims in transition shelters until it could successfully reunite them with family and ensure that the family would not be involved in the child’s re-trafficking.
+The government held some child victims in transition shelters until it could successfully reunite them with family and ensure that the family would not be involved in the child's re-trafficking.
 No special protections are afforded to witnesses.
 Police coordinated their repatriation efforts with NGOs, in the last year referring 160 victims to NGO providers of victim services.
 Victims were frequently too young to contribute meaningfully to any prosecution.
 However, the government encouraged family members of the victim to assist in any investigation or prosecution of trafficking offenders.
 Given the widespread cultural acceptance of sending young boys away from home for a religious education, family members often were reluctant to support law enforcement efforts against traffickers.

-Prevention
+Prevention (2010)

 The Government of Guinea-Bissau continued to make minimal efforts to raise awareness about trafficking during the reporting period.
 A government-supported NGO trained border guards to identify potential trafficking offenders.
 Guards detained male adults who could not prove they were the fathers of children trying to cross the border and arranged for their transportation to police headquarters in Gabu.
 Border guards did not refer these cases to police for investigation, and suspected traffickers were generally released while guards contacted parents to collect their children.
-National anti-trafficking coordination efforts were hampered by the government’s failure to implement new programs in 2009 or adopt a previously drafted national action plan.
+National anti-trafficking coordination efforts were hampered by the government's failure to implement new programs in 2009 or adopt a previously drafted national action plan.
 An inter-ministerial committee, chaired by the president of the Institute of Women and Children, met regularly in an effort to coordinate the government and civil society response to human trafficking, but undertook little action.
 The government did not take measures to reduce the demand for commercial sex acts or forced labor during the year.
 Guinea-Bissau is not a party to the 2000 UN TIP Protocol.